BILL, JJ, CAROL and DEBRA’S

 Speaking of male/female ratios-I made the curious observation that most of the High Sierra Campers are female!
 In fact, my scientific counts during dinners revealed that about 70% of the campers were adult women and some were hiking solo!
 We concluded that the men were backpacking and I sort of confirmed this theory by counting backpackers on our last day.
 However, the backpackers were mostly young men so I still can’t account for the lack of “adult” (senior?) men at the camps.
 Was this an anomaly or are the older guys too wimpy?

-Sunrise is the newest of the HSC having been built in 1961 and, as the name implies, is noted for the spectacular sunrises and sunsets that can be seen from the adjoining granite “viewing” ledges.
+the HSC having been built in 1961 and, as the name implies, is noted for the

 September 8, 2007 Saturday